-If you are recognised as a refugee, you still have a few administrative procedures to make, like getting your residence permit, getting your civil status documents established, going to the OFII.
-The refugee status grants you access to social rights and to work.
+If you are recognised as a refugee, you still have a few administrative procedures to make, like getting your residence permit, getting your civil status documents established.
+The refugee status grants you access to social rights (RSA, health insurance, reduction or free public transport) and to work.

 1/ The residence